The horizontal objectives in detail

 - preparing thematic expert reports and guidelines.

-Basic principles and basic documents as well as further up-to-date specialist information can be found on the Agency's website at www.esf-querschnittsziele.de/english.
+Basic principles and basic documents as well as further up-to-date specialist information could be found on the Agency's website at www.esf-querschnittsziele.de/english.